E30

 Rheem Low Voltage / Power Supply Fault

-Heater shows E30 and will not start; often associated with low-voltage issues
+Heater displays E30 and will not start; often associated with low-voltage issues.

 Advertisements